The dynamics of discovery and the Heaps-Zipf relationship: Discussion

-It is important to remain aware of the limitations of these tools, which are often overlooked.
-Beyond previously noted issues—such as the conceptual limitations of rank plots, the empirical fragility of Zipf’s and Heaps’ laws, and their instability under random sampling—we emphasize an additional point: temporal correlations in sequence dynamics can significantly influence the type–token curve.
-These correlations are rarely analyzed, yet ignoring them may lead to misattributing deviations in the curve to intrinsic content diversity rather than to the structure of exploration dynamics.
-These considerations support using the Zipf–Heaps framework primarily as a descriptive lens.
+All these considerations support using the Zipf–Heaps framework primarily as a descriptive lens.
 While useful for identifying regularities, it does not offer rigorous statistical signatures, let alone universal laws of innovation.
 Quantitative comparisons across systems of different nature should therefore be approached with caution.
-More broadly, the difficulty of reducing heterogeneous phenomena to a single Heaps exponent highlights a deeper issue: collapsing diverse modes of exploration into a universal model risks erasing crucial domain-specific differences.
-An alternative is to examine the alternation between exploration and repetition within specific contexts, which can reveal internal semantics and the particular ways people engage with different forms of cultural content.
+More broadly, the difficulty of reducing heterogeneous phenomena to a single Heaps exponent highlights a deeper issue: collapsing diverse modes of exploration into a universal model risks erasing crucial domain-specific differences, such as the influence and depth of memory.
+An alternative is to examine the interplay between exploration and repetition within specific contexts, which can reveal internal semantics and the particular ways people engage with different forms of content.